NREL/inspire_oedi_access/tutorials/README.md

    conda activate pvdaq
    ```

-   or you can install it with `pip install pvdaq_access` as explained in the installation instructions into the environment.
+   or you can install it with `pip install inspire_openei_access` as explained in the installation instructions into the environment.

 1. Start a Jupyter session: